-But research by the SEO site Moz into dwell time indicates there may be a correlation between dwell time and better Google rankings.
+As for third-party studies into dwell time, research by the SEO site Moz indicates there may be a correlation between dwell time and better Google rankings.

 Furthermore, Google has registered a ‘long click’ patent that suggests dwell time might be a ranking factor.

 Perhaps most interestingly though, when you use its Search Console Insights tool, you’ll notice that Google flags up pages that people spend a large amount of time on — as demonstrated in the screengrab below.

 As with much else in search engine optimization, the waters are a bit muddy!